 Horseshoe Lake Trail Map

-As you walk up the paved trail, you’ll reach a bench overlooking the trail.
-The lake is quiet and calm and you’d want to stop for a minute to take it all in.
-The water of the lake is quite clear.
+As you walk up the paved trail, you will reach a bench overlooking the stunning views of the entire lake and the trail.
+The lake is quiet and calm, and you would want to stop for a minute to take it all in.
+The lake water is clear and clean, giving out beautiful blue reflections.

 After this point, the trail gets pretty steep, going down as much as 250 feet.
-So you should take it slow and move at your own pace.
+So you should take it slow when walking down the steep sections and move at your own pace.

-The trail then continues around the lake giving some more views of the lake and a chance to enjoy its serenity.
+The trail then continues around the lake, offering some more stunning lake views and allowing you to enjoy its serenity.

-The looping trail is rather flat so there’s no climbing up or down, which makes it even easier.
+The looping trail is flat, so there’s no climbing up or down, which makes it even easier.
 This part is also not that forested, so it’s more open and offers more visibility of the surroundings.